Percolation on Networks with Antagonistic and Dependent Interactions: Model

 \section{Model}

-The system consists of two interacting networks, let $A$ be the antagonistic computer network, and $B$ be the non-antagonistic power distribution network.
+The system consists of two interacting networks.
+Let $A$ be the antagonistic computer network, and $B$ be the non-antagonistic power distribution network.
+Let $N_a$, $N_b$ be the number of nodes in $A$ and $B$ respectively.
 Let $q_a$, $q_a > 0$, be the fraction of the communication links in network $A$ that depend on the power stations (nodes) in network $B$.
 Let $r$, $r>0$, be the fraction of nodes (computers) in network $A$ infected by malware.
-We assume that a computer infected by malware attacks a node uniformly chosen at random from network $B$.
+We assume that the compromised computers in network $A$ launch a coordinated attack on network $B$, i.e., a node in network $B$ is attacked by at most one compromised node from $A$.
+More specifically, we assume that the compromised $rN_a$ number of nodes in $A$ randomly attack $rN_a$ number of nodes from network $B$ ($rN_a \leq N_b$).
+Thus, the probability that a randomly chosen node in $B$ suffers an attack is $\frac{rN_a}{N_b}$.
+Assuming $N_a = N_b$, this expression reduces to $r$.

 Thus, a node in network $B$ fails when it is attacked by a compromised node from network $A$, or if it is disconnected from the giant connected component.
-We assume that communication links in network $A$, depend on a randomly chosen node in $B$.
-Thus a link in $A$ may fail when a node, on which it depends on, fails.
-Without an Internet connection it is not possible to launch a DDoS attack, hence the failure of communication links may isolate the compromised nodes resulting in cessation of attacks.
-Thus a compromised node is unable to launch a DDoS attack if it is not connected to the giant connected component.
-The fraction of nodes in network $A$, infected with malware, ($r$), is assumed to be constant.
+We assume that a communication link in network $A$, depends on a randomly chosen node in $B$.
+Thus, a link in $A$ may fail when a node, on which it depends, fails.
+Without an Internet connection, it is not possible to launch a DDoS attack; hence the failure of communication links may isolate the compromised nodes, resulting in cessation of attacks.
+Thus a compromised node is unable to launch a DDoS attack if it is not connected to the giant connected component in $A$.
+The fraction of nodes in network $A$, infected with malware, ($r$), is assumed to be a constant.
 However, the fraction of nodes that launch an attack depends on the GCC of the network, which may change with time.